holoviz/panel/doc/tutorials/basic/layouts.md

 pn.Row(plot, data).servable()
 ```

-Click [this link](../../reference/index.md#layouts) to the Layouts section of the [Component Gallery](../../reference/index.md).
+Click [this link](../../reference/index.md#layouts) to access the Layouts section of the [Component Gallery](../../reference/index.md).

-Open the [`Row`](../../reference/layouts/Row.ipynb) reference guide and spend a few minutes to familiarize your self with its organisation and content.
+Open the [`Row`](../../reference/layouts/Row.ipynb) reference guide and take a few minutes to familiarize yourself with its organization and content.

 It should look like